Triplet-Watershed for Hyperspectral Image Classification: Empirical Analysis

 \subsubsection{Accuracy vs $\%$ training data}

 Figure \ref{fig:5} shows the plots of overall accuracy (OA) vs $\%$ training data.
 For IP and UP datasets, it can be seen that Triplet-Watershed outperforms other approaches even at small sizes of training data.
-This can be attributed to the fact that the watershed classifier propagates the information to unlabeled nodes, which is in turn used for training.
+This can be attributed to the fact that the watershed classifier propagates the information to unlabelled nodes, which is in turn used for training.
 (See Figure \ref{fig:3b}).
-For optimal performance, the watershed classifier requires at least one labeled node per component.
-In cases of very small training data and a large number of components, Triplet-Watershed does not perform well.
-This is the case for the KSC dataset at 2\% and 3\% training data, as shown in Figure \ref{fig:5}.
+For optimal performance, the watershed classifier requires at least one labelled node per component.
+In cases of very small training data and many components, Triplet-Watershed does not perform well.
+This is the case for the KSC dataset at $2\%$ and $3\%$ training data, as shown in Figure \ref{fig:5}. { Detailed analysis of the underperformance of Triplet-Watershed at low train sizes for Kennedy Space Center (KSC) and University of Houston (UH) dataset can be found in appendix \ref{sec:appendix 2}.}